apache/tvm/docs/langref/relay/expressions.rst

     fun (x : Float, y: Float) -> Float { x + y }

 Functions are first class in Relay, and can be used in any expression position.
-Functions are the same as global functions, but do not have an explicit name.
+Functions expressions are the same as global functions, but do not have a globally unique name.
 You can use a function in conjunction with a let binding to define locally recursive functions.

 .. code-block:: python